webscraperio/web-scraper-documentation/docs/Selectors/Element click selector.md

  * delay - delay before element selection and delay between clicking.
 This should usually be specified because the data won't be loaded immediately from the server.
-More than 2000 ms might be a good choice if you you don't want to loose data because the server didn't respond fast enough.
+More than 2000 ms might be a good choice if you you don't want to lose data because the server didn't respond fast enough.
  * Discard initial elements - the selector will not return the elements that were available before clicking for the first time.
 This might be useful for duplicate removal.